-Short term business loans provide companies with the necessary business working capital they need to overcome a temporary financial hurdle, pay off higher-interest debt, or quickly jump on a great opportunity when it comes up.
+Like traditional term loans, short term business loans provide companies with the necessary working capital to overcome a financial hurdle, pay off higher-interest debt, or quickly jump on a great opportunity when it comes up.
+The main difference is that your short term financing will need to be fully repaid soon, usually within two years.

 A short term loan is a type of business capital loan that provides your company with quick working capital.